At a Glance

 – free trial lessons are available in my home

 In addition to being a seasoned classical performer and composer, I have more than 30 years experience as a piano teacher and have taught piano and related courses at a number of area colleges including the School for the Arts at Boston University.
-I think where I differ from most teachers is in problem solving: in my experience and certainly during my own training, the answer given to most piano students in response to problems they encounter usually seems to be some variation on “try harder.”
+I think where I differ from most teachers is in problem solving: in my experience and certainly during my own training, the answer given to most piano students in response to problems usually seems to be some variation on “try harder.”
 The fact is, many students run into difficulties not because they’re not trying but because they’re stressed or simply lack the necessary skills and experience.
 Telling them to work harder doesn’t solve the problem and may make it worse.
-My teaching is influenced by many years of practices such as Vipassana meditation and Tai Chi: I try to understand where each student has issues and to use a combination of focused method and relaxation to help them remove obstacles.
+My teaching is influenced by many years of practices such as Vipassana meditation and Tai Chi: I try to understand where each student has issues and to use focused method and relaxation to help them remove obstacles.
 Effort is important, but it’s only part of the solution.
 I’m primarily a piano teacher, but have taught composition and music theory privately and at the university level.

 I have a BA in music from Amherst College, where I performed the Schumann and Stravinsky piano concertos with orchestra; masters degrees in piano performance and music composition from the School for the Arts at Boston University, where I performed the Stravinsky Symphony in Three Movements with the BU Symphony Orchestra; and a doctorate in composition from Boston University.
 I was awarded a graduate fellowship at Amherst and received multiple awards in music both as an undergraduate and graduate student: I was also a Crofts Fellow at Tangelwood in 1985 and a fellow at the Aspen Music Center the following year.
 I have performed for the Tanglewood Music Center Chamber Series, the WICN Radio concert series at Mechanics Hall, Alea III, the Omnibus Series at Boston University, the American Repertory Theater, the Essex Chamber Music Players and on many other concert series in New England.